Modern Foreign Languages (MFL)

 Modern Foreign Languages (MFL) at Stamshaw Junior School

 At Stamshaw, the MFL curriculum is designed to deliver a high-quality education in Modern Foreign Languages (MFL), which develops their love of learning and increases their awareness and respect about other languages and cultures.
 The aim of MFL teaching is to foster an interest in learning another language, develop speaking and listening skills, explore their own cultural identities and those of others and gain enjoyment, pride and a sense of achievement.
-It is our intention to ensure that by the end of our children’s primary education, they have acquired an understanding of both spoken and written French, confidence to speak in French with others and know how important other languages can be in their future.
+It is our intention to ensure that by the end of our children’s primary education, they have acquired an understanding of both spoken and written Spanish, confidence to speak in Spanish with others and know how important other languages can be in their future.

 Our MFL curriculum, using Language Angles, to support teachers, is designed to progressively develop children’s skills in languages, through regular taught lessons.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics using their resourcefulness to find answers.
 The MFL curriculum allows for constant repetition of vocabulary and phrases and will be taught in short, 30 minutes lesson a week.
 Learning will incorporate a range of active, verbal lessons with a smaller focus on written work.
 Children will be encouraged to engage in games and activities to ingrain their learning.
 Comparisons will be made between the two languages and children will be encouraged to explore these differences and similarities between the languages.
 All of these approaches help to equip our children with the skills to be confident global citizens.